jordan-yaru/coti-n8n-transaction-alert/README.md

 2. HTTP Request - GET https://mainnet.cotiscan.io/api/v2/addresses/YOUR_WALLET_ADDRESS/transactions
 3. Code Node - JavaScript that:
    - Tracks seen transactions using workflow static data (no duplicates)
+   - Silent first run: on initialization, store all current transaction hashes and return hasNew: false (no notifications)
-   - Detects new incoming/outgoing transactions for the wallet
+   - After first run: detect new incoming/outgoing transactions for the wallet
    - Handles multiple new transactions per poll
    - Formats message with: direction indicator, amount in COTI, truncated from/to addresses, block number, fee, timestamp, CotiScan explorer link
    - Returns hasNew flag for filtering